Sariohara/Windows-Setup-Guide/README.md

    - The Windows Explorer will restart, and you will have a brand new Context Menu.
    - You can edit everything here through the `shell.shl` file located in the directory of this application.
 Open it with `Notepad` and set it up however you like.
 I have created a custom [shell.shl](https://www.mediafire.com/file/j41xv1w8a9sgqb2/shell.shl/file) for the version 1.5, for my personal use.
 You dont need to use it.
    - Whenever you edit stuff in the `shell.shl`, make sure you restart the explorer.
 You wont see the changes you made otherwise.
-   - You can also revert to the Windows 10 Context Menu by following [this](https://www.tomshardware.com/how-to/restore-windows-10-explorer-windows-11) guide, but there are some highlighting issues that I faced so I Wouldnt Recommend it.
+   - You can also revert to the Windows 10 Context Menu by following [this](https://www.tomshardware.com/how-to/restore-windows-10-explorer-windows-11) guide, but there are some highlighting issues present so it is not recommended.

 2. Registry Tweaks